LCC-CIT/CS233JS-CourseMaterials/Labs/Lab04/Lab04_Instructions_ToDo_Bookmarker.md

                                                 this.$canvas.height);
   ```

-- Use Node, Npm, Webpack and Babel to create a production version of the  application "transpiled" to a version of JavaScript that is supported by all browsers.
+- Use Node, Npm, Webpack and Babel to create a production version of the application that is bundled and  transpiled to a version of JavaScript that is supported by all browsers.

 # Submission